👉 Thinking about switching? Get up to four months free when you join Nextiva up to 100 employees.

 By the end of this guide, you’ll have a clear sense of whether Vonage is worth the investment for your small business needs.

-Vonage offers three main plans for small businesses: Mobile, Premium, and Advanced.
+Vonage offers three main pricing plans for small businesses: Mobile, Premium, and Advanced.

-Here’s a table outlining the core features and estimated monthly costs per user (based on tiers with 20-99 users):
+Here’s a table outlining the core features and estimated costs each month per user (based on tiers with 20-99 users):

 FeatureMobile (Starting at)Premium (Starting at)Advanced (Starting at)